 - All studios will be invited to pitch to the UK Games Fund review panel at the end of DunDev for grant support of up to £25,000 for the continued commercial development of the project worked on during the event.

-What will the teams learn?
+What will the studios learn?

 Our experience has taught us that co-located early-stage teams and companies face synergistic needs and challenges.
 Tackling these with the asset of being able to benefit from benchmarking against other young companies brings significant wins and accelerates progress towards financial sustainability.